anthonyivn2/lab-scheduler/README.md

 This is a program i wrote to make a scheduler for laboratories / workshops that will have a lot of groups of students coming in and doing classes within these laboratories / workshops

 This program is written using the C programming language,and was originally written by Anthony Ivan Sunardi and Rahmad Nurcahya
-This program was originally made for a final project for an undergraduate class about algorithms and programming
+.This program was originally made for a final project for an undergraduate class about algorithms and programming

 Things that this program lacks: